-While still important, swings and slide no longer dominate New Zealand’s playground design.
+While still important, swings and slides no longer dominate New Zealand’s school playground design.
 Nowadays schools are taking learning outside, taking children on a journey, and taking everyday play above and beyond.

 There is no one factor in this revolution of play space.
 Instead it’s the combination of changing mindsets, design expertise and equipment innovation that is now driving our schools forward (and up and through and over and around).

 With further evidence showing how play supports and sustains learning (and vice versa), forward-thinking schools in New Zealand are now taking their outdoor spaces to the next level.
 In doing so they are ensuring their playgrounds are fit for (multi)purpose use across the years to come.

 The smart investment in school landscaping is now being made in adaptable and flexible spaces, ensuring unique features create a point of difference for the school and allowing for a more holistic approach to both learning and playing.
 In doing so schools are making the most of what space they’ve got, with each and every area used efficiently and effectively.

 We take a look here at the key factors in playgrounds designed to bring out the best of children, the teachers, the school and its community.

 1. Nature can be balanced with nurture.

 Blending the best from both natural and artificial environments is ensuring children can learn from important ecological areas while also enjoying all the convenience, safety and creativity from the bright and bold play spaces.
 With the right design approach everything clicks into place properly too – an artificial court can look perfect next to a butterfly garden or secret circle.